CERTIFICATE IN HORTICULTURE (CROPS) VHT002

 Monoculture vs. Mixed Culture

 Monoculture farming involves growing one type of crop or raising one type of animal.
-This system has been widely practised in recent years, and is favoured by many growers because it potentially gives good economic returns.
+This system has been widely practised in recent years and is favoured by many growers because it potentially gives good economic returns.
 By only growing one crop farmers are able to specialise and refine their growing techniques, and to concentrate their efforts in developing markets and investing in specialised equipment.

 Mixed culture farming involves growing a variety of crops or animals.
 Until the Industrial Revolution and the advent of chemical fertilisers, all farmers made their living through mixed culture farming, and nowadays many growers are turning back to this system.
 This system has several important benefits:

-• In most cases it is more environmentally sustainable than monoculture farming.
+1. In most cases it is more environmentally sustainable than monoculture farming.
 Growing a wide range of different plants for different purposes can significantly enhance the land’s productivity over a period of time.
 This means that as well as growing several different cash efficient crops at any given time, the farmer grows other plants such as windbreaks and companion plants to improve the farm’s sustainability.

-• The farmer is buffered against economic loss caused by market over/under supply or by the loss of one crop from pest/disease attack or unfavourable growing conditions
+2. The farmer is buffered against economic loss caused by market over/under supply or by the loss of one crop from pest/disease attack or unfavourable growing conditions

-• Crops can be spread over the whole year, allowing better use of resources (such as farm equipment) and better management of labour and finance.
+3. Crops can be spread over the whole year, allowing better use of resources (such as farm equipment) and better management of labour and finance.

-Who should do this course?
+Why you should do this course…

-• Those wanting to make some extra income.
+• earn extra income.

-• Improve productivity for an existing business.
+• increase productivity for an existing business.

-• Identify pests and diseases.
+• identify pests and diseases.

 Course Contributors